 St John's wort (used for depression) can increase the levels of clopidogrel in your blood.
 This can increase your risk of bleeding.

 Tell your doctor or pharmacist if you're taking any other medicines, including herbal medicines, vitamins or supplements.

 9. Common questions about clopidogrel

 How does clopidogrel work?

-But in people at risk of heart attack or stroke, platelets can stick together inside already narrowed blood vessels to form a clot.
+But if you're at risk of heart attack or stroke, platelets can stick together inside already narrowed blood vessels to form a clot.
 The clot can stop blood flowing to the heart or brain and cause a heart attack or stroke.

 If you take it every day, clopidogrel stops platelets clumping together to form unwanted blood clots.
-This prevents heart attacks and strokes.
+This helps to prevent heart attacks and strokes.